August 13, 2024

 To obtain a money order, visit a bank or credit union.
 You can also head to certain post offices, convenience stores, and other retail providers.
 Just specify the amount you want the money order to be for and pay the total amount in cash or some other acceptable form of payment (like a debit or credit card).
 The provider will then issue the money order and provide you with a receipt.

-Cashier’s checks vs. money orders: What’s the difference?
+Cashier’s checks vs. money orders: Main Differences

 While both cashier’s checks and money orders function as more secure alternatives to traditional personal checks or cash, key differences between these two payment tools can influence when and how one might opt to use them.
 Here are seven core distinctions: